mbmdasilva/zoopla-exercise/README.md

 ##Instalation
 - Make sure that you have node installed
 - Make sure you have npm initialiased 'npm init -y'
+- Make sure you have installed cypress'npm i cypress'
 - If first time using cypress always good to read through the documentation here : https://docs.cypress.io/guides/getting-started/installing-cypress#What-you-ll-learn

 ## Run the tests